 The purpose of this Course Catalog is to help you plan your day.
 It includes a course listing for each of the colleges as well as a class schedule.
 The course listings provide the course number, name, description, and length of each course.
 The schedule matrix indicates at what time courses are offered throughout the day.
 Use the schedule matrix to mark which classes you are interested in for each college and then select the one that you are most interested in for each class period.
-Finally, use the personal schedule below, which you may fill in, as a guide when you are registering for the University.
 Be sure to review ALL available courses in each of the colleges and check out the College of General Studies for a wide variety of interesting courses that apply to all programs.